It's quick and easy to register!

 Joining HRNet is free for any registered charity or other formally constituted non-profit with a charitable purpose.
 Once you have registered online, you will benefit from:

-- A regular email newsletter with up-to-date information on employment legislation and practice.
+- A regular email newsletter with up-to-date information on employment legislation, cases and practice.

 - Access to an archive of past newsletter articles.
 Please bear in mind the up to date status of HRNet content is not actively monitored and employment law and HR practice change day to day.
 Articles are dated.
 Past content may not be applicable to your situation.